4 Stages of Sinusitis - Acute, Chronic, Subacute, Acute on Chronic

 Unlike the common cold, these symptoms can hinder the patient's daily life due to their severity.
 The worsening of these symptoms indicates that symptoms are turning from viral to bacterial, i.e., infection is turning into acute bacterial sinusitis or acute sinusitis.

 So, in zero to five days, the symptoms were for the flu, and in six to fifteen days, the symptoms belonged to acute sinusitis.
-If the individual takes proper treatment religiously within this time frame of fifteen days, this sinusitis is more likely to resolve, and all the symptoms should disappear.
-If the treatment is partial, the intensity of the symptoms will decrease.
+If the individual takes proper treatment religiously within fifteen days, this sinusitis is more likely to get cured, and all the symptoms should disappear.
+If the acute sinusitis treatment is partial, the intensity of the symptoms will decrease.

-This stage will continue for about one month, i.e., from the 15th day of the infection to the 45th day of the infection.
+Subacute sinusitis is a stage that can occur when acute sinusitis is only partially treated or left untreated.
+The subacute stage will continue for about one month, i.e., from the 15th day of the infection to the 45th day.

 After 30 days of subacute sinusitis, i.e., after 45 days of infection, it turns into chronic sinusitis.
 In chronic sinusitis, the number of symptoms decreases to one or two with lesser severity and is not at all troubling the patient.

 Here an equilibrium between the bacteria and immunity is reached.
 The symptoms are only reduced, deceiving the patient.
-A compromise between infection and immunity is achieved, but the infection is not reduced internally.
+A compromise between infection and immunity is achieved, but the disease does not reduce internally.

 As the symptoms have subsided, patients have the wrong notion that the sinusitis is in control and come to terms with the existing symptoms.
-But, internally, the infection has not decreased and can spread to the voice box, ears, and lungs.
+But, internally, the infection has not decreased, and there is a potential risk of it spreading to the voice box, ears, and lungs.

 Acute on Chronic sinusitis

 Whenever a chronic sinusitis patient goes into colder weather, the nasal mucosa slightly swells, adding to the other sinusitis factors.
-Already partially blocked openings or drainage pathways will be blocked more or get totally blocked.
+Already partially blocked openings or drainage pathways will be blocked more or get blocked.
 When the total blockage happens, the bacteria grow more, and the symptoms will increase, similar to acute sinusitis.
 This stage is called "acute on chronic" sinusitis.
 Both the number and severity of the symptoms will also increase in acute on chronic sinusitis.
-New symptoms can be experienced by the patient.
+The patient can experience new symptoms.

 This stage can happen whenever a chronic patient moves to a cold or dusty environment or if they get another viral infection.

-Many attribute acute on chronic sinusitis to food like ice creams or cool drinks, but it depends mostly on the environment or viral infections and not on foods.
+Many attribute acute on chronic sinusitis to food like ice creams or cool drinks, but it depends mainly on the environment or viral infections and not on foods.